-Esports in twenty years (they weren't born yesterday) have produced a billion dollar industry with a trend that would make Google jealous.
-The players are celebrities, tournaments fill arenas with raving fans, and sponsors are investing more and more money.
-And that's just the beginning.
+In twenty years (they weren't born yesterday), eSports have produced a billion-dollar industry with a trend that would make Google jealous.
+The players are celebrities, the tournaments fill the arenas with ecstatic fans and the sponsors are investing more and more money.
+And it's just the beginning.

 In fact, the players are like rock stars.
 Skeptics say the future of esports could burst like a bubble.
 Like any growing business, there are huge investments in PR today, attracting investment and keeping the system up and running.
 Until the music stops.

 It's also difficult to project triumphal trajectories (I think of the NBA franchise) on esports: characteristics and dynamics of the sector are too different.
 First, esports players tend to be younger than physical sports athletes, and so far they peak between 17 and 25 years.
 They are younger and less mature people with relatively short, if not very short, careers.
 Second, the publishers own the game.
-Sounds like nonsense.
-Riot owns League of Legends, the NBA doesn't own basketball.
-These are absolute differences, which will also affect the future of eSports.
+It sounds like nonsense.
+Riot owns League of Legends, the NBA does not own basketball.
+These are absolute differences, which will also be reflected in the future of eSports.

 Beyond the differences, there are many ways esports mirror traditional sports.
 Similarities that can provide some basis for predicting problems in the future of esports.
 Here are a few: then don't say I didn't warn you.

 Just as with professional sports, as the industry matures individual players and teams will become famous and increase their social and economic influence.
-So there will have to be some kind of collective bargaining unit.
+So there will have to be some sort of collective bargaining unit.
 How big and powerful will it be?
-This depends on how the sector as a whole behaves.
-If esports don't take off, player unions won't take off either.
-While the problems will be different (and different, I laugh, the "game trauma") the urge for players to negotiate with teams, sponsors and other stakeholders on a more advantageous basis is inevitable.
-If there is a pie to be shared, unions will be a natural consequence.
+This depends on how the sector as a whole performs.
+If eSports doesn't take off, player unions won't take off either.
+While the problems will be different (and different, I laugh, “game traumas”) the push for players to negotiate with teams, sponsors and other interested parties on a more advantageous basis is inevitable.
+If there is a pie to share, unions will be a natural consequence.

 The ingredients are all there.
 Esports players are young.
 There is money up for grabs.
 Cheating has already occurred, as well as accusations3 of harassment, fraud and so on.
 To date this stuff has been (relatively) limited.
 The cheating scandal in StarCraft 2, for example, or the Australian August match-fixing in a tournament Counter-Strike: Global Offensive.
 The growth in visibility creates the potential for a bigger, systemic scandal, comparable to what happened in Italy at Calciopoli.
 The growing popularity of esports betting doesn't help.
 The more money is at stake, the more likely a major scandal is to occur.

 In numerous international sports, especially the Olympic ones, winning teams and athletes are seen as a vehicle of international prestige for their country.
 China, for example, ran the 119 project to identify and recruit athletes to raise the nation's medal table at the Beijing Olympics.
 It worked.
-Esports have reached the point where there will be similar operations to feed and develop players that will bring prestige to their home country.
+Esports has reached the point where there will be similar operations to nurture and develop players who will bring prestige to their home country.
 Especially if one day eSports will also be included in the Olympics.